bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-ancestors-and-descendants.md

 Speaker 1: 00:07:25

-So transactions in the mempool can spend outputs of transactions in the blockchain, But you can also have, like we talked about, children and descendants.
+So transactions in the mempool can spend outputs of transactions in the blockchain.
+But you can also have, like we talked about, children and descendants.
 So you could have transactions in the mempool spending the outputs of other transactions in the mempool.
 So you have this directed graph, which is all the transactions that have ever existed included in the blockchain.
 And then right at the edge of that, the very top or the bottom, depending on how you're looking at it, you have some unspent transaction outputs, UTXOs, and then you have your graph of transactions in the mempool that kind of extends the graph of confirmed transactions.